fix

 D: H

 Which gives a risk score of High, therefore the overall score is also Critical.
-Clearly there is a significant difference in the risk and impact of these 2 examples and the RCE should definitely get priority to be remediated first.
+There is a significant difference in the risk and impact of these 2 examples and the RCE should get priority to be remediated first.
 Depending on who is scoring the issues in your security report it might not be so obvious.

 We continue to make minor tweaks to this system as we come across new and unexpected edge cases, but we have found the scoring to be fairly reliable in measuring the true significance of specific vulnerabilities and offers a fair and calibrated weighing to better prioritize time and urgency involved in fixing these issues for development teams.
 It’s also based on 2 industry standard specifications, and is very defensible, taking the feeling and guesswork out of scoring issues.

-The next time you receive a pen-test or vulnerability report, ask yourself, are these critical severity findings really critical? high’s really high?
+The next time you receive a pentest or vulnerability report, ask yourself, are these critical severity findings truly critical?
+Are the highs really high?
 Is the scoring fair and calibrated?
 Are minor issues being sensationalized to sell artificial value or is it fair and unbiased?
 Can we defend this scoring to auditors and other stakeholders?

 About the author